AES

 partialResult, err := client.AES().CBCEncrypt(ctx, sessionConfig, keyID, iv, plaintext)

-As with AES-CTR, the partial results must be collected from all involved SDKs, and the ciphertext is generates like this:
+As with AES-CTR, the partial results must be collected from all involved SDKs, and the ciphertext is generated like this:

 ciphertext, err := tsm.AESFinalizeCBCEncrypt([]byte{ partialResult1, partialResult2, ... })